Toolnexus 0.9.3

 NuGet license

 Right-sized.
-Not a framework (no builders, no config to wade through), not a toy that falls over the moment you need streaming or a retry.
-Everything a real agent needs — the loop, hooks, streaming, retries, memory — and nothing it doesn't.
+Not a framework (no builders to learn, no config to wade through), not a toy that falls over the moment you need streaming or a retry.
+Everything a real agent needs — the loop, hooks, streaming, retries, conversation memory — and nothing it doesn't.

 The C#/.NET port of toolnexus — the same library, byte-identical, also in JavaScript, Python, Go, and Java.
 Built on the official ModelContextProtocol SDK.
 Targets .NET 10.